 Sales of a large number of shares of TeleTech common stock in the public market following the completion of the merger, or even the belief that such sales could occur, could cause a drop in the market price of TeleTech common stock and could impair TeleTech's ability to raise capital through offerings of TeleTech's equity securities.
-Immediately after the merger, there will be approximately million shares of TeleTech common stock outstanding.
+Immediately after the merger, there will be approximately 74,503,268 million shares of TeleTech common stock outstanding assuming the highest exchange ratio of .80 of a share of TeleTech common stock for each share of Newgen common stock applicable in the merger, assuming exercise prior to the closing of the merger of the outstanding warrants to acquire Newgen common stock and assuming Newgen options are converted into TeleTech options and are not exercised prior to the closing of the merger.
 All of the shares issued to Newgen stockholders will be freely tradable without restrictions or further registration under the Securities Act of 1933, unless such shares are held by any TeleTech "affiliate" or any person who was an "affiliate" of Newgen prior to the merger, as that term is defined in Rule 144 under the Securities Act of 1933.
 The term "affiliate" would include directors, some officers and principal stockholders of TeleTech and Newgen.
 See "The Merger--Additional Restrictions on Sales of Shares of TeleTech Common Stock by Affiliates of Newgen" on page 56.